-My painting is sustained and enlarged by what I continue to absorb from looking at and learning from other paintings.
-There are artists who remain necessary company throughout life; Picasso continues to cast a long shadow and Giotto’s frescoes in the Arena Chapel in Padua are also like that, a well that never dries up.
+My practice is sustained and enlarged by what I continue to absorb from looking at and learning from other paintings.
+There are artists who remain necessary company throughout life; Giotto’s fresco cycle in the Arena Chapel in Padua is like that, a well that never dries up.
 These paintings have a humanity and imaginative purpose that always thrill and move, creating the urgent and abiding need to paint the human story, triumphant, tragic and comic.
-In particular, the line that reaches down through time from Giotto to Carra, Sironi and Cucchi has been important in inspiring a sense of purpose and direction, an enduring experience that holds true to the present day.
+In particular, the line that reaches down through time from Giotto to Carra, Sironi and Cucchi has been important in inspiring a sense of purpose and direction, an enduring experience that holds true to the present day where Picasso continues to cast a long shadow as also do Matisse, Beckmann & Guston.

 *”We learn to see what flows beneath.
 We learn the prehistory of the visible.
 We learn to dig deep and lay bare.”
 Paul Klee